jakeread/distributed-motion-systems-using-clock-sync-and-time-encoding/README.md

 Control of these systems naturally requires operation at multiple time scales: high-level planning algorithms like model predictive control (MPC) and policy controllers may operate at relatively low frequencies (hundreds of Hz) but require large compute capabilities, where lower level controllers (like those responsible for setting coil current in a motor) may operate at tens of kHz, but require only very little computing.
 The system described here is effectively a partitioning system that allows us to distribute various parts of the controller onto the appropriate computing devices, while maintaining order of the system as a whole.

 For these systems, clock synchronization is a key enabler, and the various time-based encodings discussed here are useful tools to distribute task descriptions and coordinate data ingestion.
 Using synchronous clocks and these data streams, we can negate most of the effects of clock jitter by giving ourselves a tool with which to schedule motion on short time spans, while transmitting data on longer time spans where delays are not problematic.
+The basic advantage of this system is to cleanly buffer control data at a systems scale (and recover measurements in a meaningful way): once parameters are transmitted, recipients can faithfully carry out plans even if network jitter is present.

-These solutions do not negate the desire for high bandwidth, instead they isolate us from the need for extremely low jitter and highly deterministic networks, which are costly to build and maintain and difficult to debug.
+These solutions do not negate the desire for high bandwidth, but they isolate us from the need for extremely low jitter and highly deterministic networks, which are costly to build and maintain and difficult to debug.

 ## Measuring Clock Synchronization